openjs-foundation/standards/onboarding.md

 # Onboarding

 All participants in the OpenJS Foundation projects and groups must follow the [Code of Conduct](https://github.com/openjs-foundation/cross-project-council/blob/master/CODE_OF_CONDUCT.md).
-There are further expectations for members who represent the Standards Working Group (hereby called representatives).
+There are further expectations for members who represent the Standards Working Group (hereafter called representatives).

-It is understood that representatives will be a part of individual or their company specific projects.
-But while representing the Standards Working Group, they should take decisions/discuss/promote in the interest of Standards Group.
+It is understood that representatives may form opionions based on the need of their employers' or their personal projects.
+While representing the Standards Working Group though, they should decide/discuss/promote based on the interest of Standards Group.

 If there is a conflict (due to personal or company specific projects), then the representative should be explicit about the hat they are wearing while deciding/discussing/promoting the project.

 Since many members are often a part of one or more projects in the foundation, feel free to discuss it with the members if there is a potential conflict while representing.
-The representative can either raise an issue and discuss them during the Standards Team meeting.
+The representative can raise an issue and discuss them during the Standards Team meeting.

 If a representative has an objection or dissent they should express it as early as possible to ensure